cmsc240-f24-dcs/cmsc240-f24-s2.github.io/syllabus.md

 ## Acknowledgments

-Much of the material for this course comes from previous iterations taught by [Prof. Doug Szajda](https://cs.richmond.edu/faculty/dszajda/) ([Spring 2023](https://facultystaff.richmond.edu/~dszajda/classes/cs240/Spring_2023/)).
+Some of the material for this course comes from previous iterations taught by [Prof. David Balash](https://cs.richmond.edu/faculty/dbalash/) ([Spring 2024](https://cmsc240-s24.github.io/)).
 Material was also adopted with permission from The George Washington University course CS 2113 taught by Prof. Adam Aviv and others.
 Thank you.